-People from different cultures, despite using the same concepts, have a different image.
+Despite using the same concepts, people from different cultures have different images.
 A mug standing on a table could be described by the German word Tasse.
 When translated, an English speaker might have a completely different idea.

 The German word Tasse could mean, at the same time, a glass, a cup, or a mug.
 Similarly, if an English speaker asked for a cup, a German speaker would not necessarily give her the object she was thinking of.